Original Research ARTICLE

 In summary, the present study found that animals immunized with the LJM17 salivary protein from L. longipalpis presented a sustained and predominantly Th1-oriented cellular immune response after experimental infection with L. infantum.
 This was evidenced by the detection of both relevant proinflammatory cytokines and chemokines.
 Further studies conducted in endemic areas will be necessary to more comprehensively evaluate the benefits of the inclusion of these salivary proteins in Leishmania vaccines to protect against clinical disease.

-Conceived and Designed the experiments: MA, CT, and CB.
-Performed the Experiments: MA, JC, VA, LdS, MB, MS, and CT.
-Analyses the Data: MA, BA, LF, SK, and CB.
+Conceived and designed the experiments: MA, CT, and CB.
+Performed the experiments: MA, JC, VA, LdS, MB, MS, and CT.
+Analysed the data: MA, BA, LF, PV, SK, and CB.
 Contributed reagents, materials, analysis tools: JV, LF, LG-S, MSS, DMF, BA, CB, and PB.
-Wrote the paper: MA, CB, and BA.
+Wrote the paper: MA, PV, CB, and BA.

 Conflict of Interest Statement